 We’ve had all sorts of things try and thwart our family bike rides – the weather, punctures, uncooperative children (surely not!!), illnesses, forgotten items of kit, icy roads, excessive heat – to name but a few.
 But never before have we had BADGERS trying to stop us cycling!!!!!!

-On Sunday we decided to go to Whinlatter Forest park for a spot of mountain biking (and to allow 9 year old T to put the Cuda Impact dual suspension mountain bike we’ve been sent to review to the test on the trails there).
+Recently we decided to go to Whinlatter Forest park for a spot of mountain biking (and to allow 9 year old T to put the Cuda Impact dual suspension mountain bike we’d been sent to review to the test on the trails there).
 As we started up the steep road to the visitor centre there was one sign that said “Road Closed Ahead”.
 We carried on, as we thought to ourselves “Surely it must be beyond the visitor centre, or it would have been better signed”.
 Alas no, and we started to see cars parked all the way along the side of the road, before reaching the road closed sign*!!

 A quick search on the phone alerted us to the fact that badger activity in the area had undermined the road and it was not safe for cars to pass, as this picture shows.